 Alternately, you can browse my collection of 45 healthy Instant Pot recipes.

 Instant Pot Black Beans

 - In Instant Pot, add black beans and cold water.
-You can eyeball water just enough to cover beans by an inch.

 - For 6 Quart Instant Pot: Close the lid, set pressure vent to Sealing and press Pressure Cooking on High for 12 minutes.